 Leading EDGE Curriculum

-Free from the restraints of an established curriculum, our team created an education model from scratch that’s on the Leading EDGE (Essentials, Delivery, Growth and Discovery).
+Free from the restraints of an established curriculum, our team created an education model from scratch that’s on the Leading EDGE (Essentials, Delivery, Growth and Exploration).
 At Dell Med, students teach each other through case studies, studying art to foster empathy, applying knowledge by caring for their patients and the community — and more.
 All of this is enhanced by a heavy focus on value-based care and health systems science so that graduates are equipped to transform how people get and stay healthy.

 Four-Year Longitudinal Courses

-To train students in the art of relationship building — a vital practice for physician leaders — three courses run parallel to the basic science and clinical coursework in all four years of study.
+To train students in the art of relationship building — a vital practice for physician leaders — four courses run parallel to the basic science and clinical coursework in all four years of study.

 Developing Outstanding Clinical Skills

 Throughout their training, Dell Med students hone diagnostic and clinical skills in tight-knit teams of five students partnered with one faculty mentor.
 This deep time spent learning from an experienced practitioner equips students to become compassionate and effective physicians.

 More than ever, modern physicians must be adept at collaborating with professionals to accomplish shared goals.
 Dell Med’s interprofessional education curriculum brings our students together frequently with those from social work, nursing, pharmacy and other areas of study for meaningful work.
 The result?
 Skills they can put to use to improve health as part of a team.

 By cultivating self-awareness, collaboration skills, feedback agility and more, Dell Med students transform into leaders ready to tackle health care’s toughest challenges.
 This curriculum fosters a new kind of physician — one driven by the opportunity to inspire and influence other practitioners with the goal of revolutionizing the health care ecosystem.

 Integrating Leadership, Interprofessional Education and Developing Outstanding Clinical Skills (ILIAD)